Saurav-Paul/AI-virtual-assistant-python/README.md

 If you don't specify the file_name, it will list all the available python and c++ files in the current directory and you have to choose.

+You can run in debug mode.
+Debug mode is running C++ file with custom flags.
+The command for running in debug mode is given below,

+> jarvis -r -d

+If you want to run the program more than one time you can do that.
+The command for running more than one time is given below,

+> jarvis -r -'number of times'

+If you want to keep executable file after running, you can use '-c' command,

+An example is given below,

+> jarvis -r -cd -3 'file_name'

+it will run jarvis in debug mode and it will run 3 times.
+And after execution, it will keep the executable file.

 ![Running program](https://github.com/Saurav-Paul/Saurav-Paul.github.io/blob/master/images/jarvis%20run%20program.png)

  ## Parsing Problem from online judge